-How to Sew an Easy Sling Bag – Free Sewing Pattern
+How to Sew an Easy Sling Bag: Free Sewing Pattern

 |

 Sew the pretty sling bag that you’ve been dreaming of!
-This easy tote bag pattern has an exterior zipper pocket plus another zipper pocket and two sling pockets on the inside.
-This is a bag you will use everyday.
-It’s the perfect purse to grab and go!
+This easy tote bag pattern has an exterior zipper pocket, another zipper pocket, and two slip pockets inside.

 This blog post has been converted to an optional PDF that’s optimized for printing.
 Find it here.
-The blog post below is totally free to read, print, and sew!
+The free Easy Sling Bag Pattern is included in the blog post below and is free to read, print, and sew!
 Just hit CTRL +P on your computer to print.
-The PDF download for $2 is totally optional.
+The PDF download is inexpensive and optional.
+Did you know you can get ALL the Optimized for Printing PDF files organized in a library to access anytime you want?

 blog photos-11.jpg